ArduPilot/ardupilot_wiki/common/source/docs/common-installing-3dr-ublox-gps-compass-module.rst

 UBlox GPS + Compass Module
 ==========================

-The UBlox GPS + Compass module is the most commonly used GPS for ArduPilot compatible flight controllers.
+The UBlox GPS + Compass module is the most commonly used GPS for ArduPilot compatible autopilots.
 There are many versions of these modules available from various manufacturers, the recommended models are :ref:`here <common-positioning-landing-page>`.

 ArduPilot automatically configures the GPS soon after startup so there is no need for any GPS related calibration.
 The :ref:`compass must be calibrated <common-compass-calibration-in-mission-planner>` however.